katyjg/mxlive/_sources/apis.rst.txt

 Application Program Interfaces
 ==============================
+MxLIVE relies on MxDC as a source of meta-data from data collection sessions on the beamline, and acts as a resource from which MxDC can fetch sample information.
+While this close-coupling is tailored to MxDC, all connections are handled through the use of APIs, so other data collection applications could also be modified to complement MxLIVE.

 All API urls begin with `/api/v2/`.

 MxDC Integration
 ----------------

+Security
+^^^^^^^^

 For new project accounts, the UpdateUserKey API can be used to post a new key to the MxLIVE account.
 If a key already exists in MxLIVE, this will fail.